-This can overwhelm the liver and interfere with its normal processes, putting your health in jeopardy.
+This can overwhelm the liver and interfere with its normal processes, jeopardizing your health.

 Grapefruit is rich in vitamin C, which boosts liver detoxification enzymes and supports the liver’s natural cleansing abilities.
 It’s also rich in naringenin and naringin, two powerful antioxidants known to reduce inflammation and naturally protect liver cells from injury.